 This mistake in understanding is not uncommon.
 Here is the reality: the deck is not the entire pitch.
 The deck is just the tip of the fundraising iceberg.
 When you’re constructing the narrative for your deck, your goal is to excite an investor just enough to commit more time and effort to gain conviction.
 Gaining conviction happens when they spend time with your extensive appendix.
 It happens in follow-up meetings with additional questions.
 It happens during reference calls with trusted subject matter experts.
 Conviction does not (usually) come from reading a deck on its own.

 It’s a fairly simple concept but impactful.
 When entrepreneurs discover this, they more naturally create punchy 6-10 slide decks that excite investors to learn more about the iceberg below the surface of their deck.
+You might not get all the way there, but the goal should be 10 slides.

 If you have any questions or feedback - please comment!